Veronika Kudermetova: 2021: First title & major final, top 15 in doubles

 At Wimbledon, she was upset by eventual quarterfinalist Viktorija Golubic 11–9 in the final set, in the first round.
 In doubles, she partnered Elena Vesnina, and despite being unseeded, they ousted top seeds and reigning French Opens champions and top seed Barbora Krejčíková/Kateřina Siniaková and Caroline Dolehide/Storm Sanders en route to the final, saving match points in both matches.
 They had also previously beaten the seeded pairing of Coco Gauff and Caty McNally, played under the lights on Centre Court.
 They lost to the former number-one doubles players and third seeded pair, Hsieh Su-wei and Elise Mertens, in a tight three-set match, despite having two match points.
 With this successful run, she entered the top 20 in doubles at a career-high of world No. 16 on 12 July 2021.

 At the Tokyo Olympics, Kudermetova represented the Russian Olympic Committee in both women's singles and doubles for the first time in her career.
 In singles, she lost in the first round to seventh seeded Garbiñe Muguruza in a very tight match.
 In doubles, she again partnered with Vesnina.
 The pair lost in the semifinal to eventual gold medalists, Krejčíková and Siniaková of the Czech Republic.
 In the bronze medal match, Vesnina and Kudermetova were defeated by Brazilians Laura Pigossi and Luisa Stefani, despite having four consecutive match points at 9–5 in the super-tiebreak.

 Kudermetova snapped a four-match losing streak in singles against Yulia Putintseva at the Canadian Open, coming from 0–3 down in the final set to prevail.
 Partnering Elena Rybakina for the first time, they reached the doubles semifinal after losing just 14 games in the process.

 At the US Open, Kudermetova suffered another first-round exit in the hands of Sorana Cîrstea, one of the highest-ranked unseeded players in the draw.
 She lost in the third round of doubles alongside Bethanie Mattek-Sands.
 The Russian claimed back-to-back singles wins for the first time since May at the Chicago Fall Tennis Classic, defeating Anna Kalinskaya in the first round and ousting Harriet Dart in the second round.
 She lost to Rybakina in the third round.

-Kudermetova reached the third round of the Indian Wells Open for the first time in her career after defeating Samsonova but managed to win just one game against Iga Świątek.
+Kudermetova reached the third round of the Indian Wells Open for the first time in her career by defeating Samsonova but managed to win just one game against Iga Świątek.
 However, she achieved success in doubles alongside Rybakina as they defeated fourth seeds Alexa Guarachi and Desirae Krawczyk 10–0 in the super-tiebreak, and Lyudmyla Kichenok and Jeļena Ostapenko to reach the final.
 They lost to second seeds Hsieh and Mertens in the final.